jju/anachronauts/universebuilding.md

    On success, the ship is now safely in p-space within medium range of the beacon and at least short range from any other vessel/obstacle.
 If this is impossible to achieve, see failure.
    On failure, reroll is possible (-2DM)[^4: No Engineer reset roll allowed.].
 If failure continues a new Astrogation roll is required see rerolls in step 1.

+## Quantum Tunnels

+Quantum Tunnels

+1. Plot course.
+This is done by the Tunnellers and the Effect is always 5.
+This Effect 5 replaces the highest die in the TravelTime roll.
+2. Enter ætherspace.
+Roll Pilot (+4,dasec)
+   On success, the ship is in ætherspace.
+   On failure, reroll is possible (-2DM)[^2: you can turn it off and turn it on again to reset the reroll penalties with a +4 Engineer (hsec) roll].
+3. Determine duration of voyage in 10ksec.
+TravelTime roll: 2d6 +1d6/hex travelled.
+   Replace the highest die with a 5 (from step 1)
+4. Exit æ-space.
+Roll Pilot (+4,sec).
+   On success, the ship is now safely in p-space within short range of the beacon and at least short range from any other vessel/obstacle.
+If this is impossible to achieve, see failure.
+   On failure, reroll is possible (-2DM cumulative)[^4: No Engineer reset roll allowed.].
+If this gets impossible, roll Astrogation (+2 if Astrogator on board/-6 if not,ksec).
+The Effect of this roll is added to the TravelTime roll, after which there's another roll to exit ætherspace.